tlccpd/app-maven-plugin/USER_GUIDE.md

 * `deployIndex`
 * `deployQueue`

+You may also use the `deployAll` goal to deploy the application and all valid configuration files at once.

 _For GAE Flexible projects_ The deployment source directory can be overridden by setting the `appEngineDirectory` parameter in the deploy configuration.

 For standard it defaults to `<stagingDirectory>/WEB-INF/appengine-generated` (and `stagingDirectory`